ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Workers have no sent despite being drenched in sweat.
 They have a fuck ton of paper cuts.

 Name of country Freyloch.

+The Millstone family at it's core is halflings.